 Predictive models analyze historical data to forecast future outcomes.
 In BSM, this is critical for:

-As AI is embedded into more decision processes, explainability is essential.
+As AI is embedded in more decision processes, explainability is essential.
 XAI ensures:

 Finance teams deal with complex, high-dimensional data (interest rate curves, customer segments, macroeconomic indicators).
 Model reduction AI optimizes models to be leaner, using less data while retaining accuracy.
 It ensures: